-Norfolk County MA Posted almost 3 years ago
+Norfolk County MA Posted about 3 years ago

 I have an idea on how to control wildfires and prevent much of the damage caused by unnatural fires.
 Where can i submit this idea and have it reviewed?
 Here is the basic concept http://fourthpower.weebly.com/fire-compass-project.html

-Los Angeles County CA wildfire Posted about 3 years ago
+Los Angeles County CA wildfire Posted over 3 years ago

 Looking for Glenn Nader, U of C, Cooperative Ext, Yuba City, Ca Have info for him Re: attic vents & wildfire & evacuation Jack Norcross, SDFD